-Sponsorships, partnerships, influencer ads, these can all feel like elusive opportunities for musicians, but make perfect sense for both parties.
-Established musicians see high engagement rates and follower counts across social media platforms and have the perfect audience that many brands spend all their time trying to penetrate.
-These audiences are made up of attentive consumers of different demographics, interested in updates and personalized information.
+Sponsorships, partnerships, influencer ads… These can all feel like elusive opportunities for musicians, but make perfect sense for both parties.
+Established musicians see high engagement rates and follower counts across social media platforms and have the perfect audience that many brands spend their time trying to penetrate.
+Want in on the action?
+Here are some brands who have been known to partner with musicians on the regular…

 Five Brands That Partner With Musicians